-Then chances are you have a combination skin type, where your skin is oily in some areas and dry in others,.
+Then chances are you have a combination skin, where your skin is oily in some areas and dry in others.

-I find many of my clients get confused by their combination skin, simply because they try to overthink it, they begin to dissect their skin – well if I have acne and I am dry, then I must be oily because of the breakouts, but if I am dry does that make my skin combination?
+They begin to dissect their skin – well if I have acne, then I must be oily because of the breakouts, but if I am dry, does that make my skin combination?

-Because your combination skin is hard to identify and even trickier to treat, lets first have a look at its anatomy.
+Because your combination skin is hard to identify and even trickier to treat, let’s first examine its anatomy.

 Understanding combination skin

-So how do you spot a combination skin?
+So how exactly would you know if you have combination skin?
 The first thing to know is that this skin type occurs when you have two or more different skin types on your face at the same time.

 If your skin is characteristic of OIL down the MIDDLE, which REDUCES as you look across the CHEEKS and towards the EARS, then chances are you have combination skin.

-Oil DOWN the CENTRE PANEL of the FACE is typically known as an oily T zone, this is because the nose, chin, and forehead, contains more sebaceous glands or active oil glands, than any other areas of the face.
+If however, you have oil DOWN the CENTRE PANEL of your FACE, this is typically known as an oily T zone, because the nose, chin, and forehead, contains more sebaceous glands or active oil glands, than any other areas of your face.

 What wait, is there such a skin type?

-Well yes, there is and the width of the T zone and how far the pores reach across the cheeks determines whether the skin is combination oily, or combination dry.
+Yes, the T zone’s width and how far the pores reach across your cheeks determine whether the skin is combination oily, or combination dry.

-Combination oily skin types: If the pores expand across the cheeks and past the eye, with smaller less visible pore structure in the perimeter of the face, then your skin is characterised as combination and oily.
+If the pores expand across your cheeks and past your eye are smaller, with less visible pore structure in your face’s perimeter, then your skin is characterised as combination and oily.

-Combination dry skin types: If the pores are only visible in a narrow strip down the centre of the face, with fine invisible pore structure on the cheeks and outer areas of the face, then your skin is classed as a combination, dry type.
+If your pores are only visible in a narrow strip down the centre of your face, with fine invisible pore structure on your cheeks and the outer areas of your face, then your skin is classed as a combination, dry type.

-So the bottom line, when treating a combination skin, It’s about really listening to your skin, and giving it what it needs on a daily basis, in order to bring it into balance and achieve, healthy, shine and blemish-free skin.
+When treating a combination skin, the bottom line is about really listening to your skin and giving it what it needs daily to bring it into balance to achieve, healthy, shine and blemish-free skin.